larygrandino/larygrandino/README.md

 Hi there!
 I'm [Larissa!](https://www.linkedin.com/in/larissafaraujo/) 😉

-Tech Recruiter and Sourcer in Brazil 🇧🇷
+Technical Recruiter and Sourcer in Brazil 🇧🇷

 Passionate about Tech and People 🚀